Employee Recogition & Appreciation Programs

-As the Voorhees College 2018-2019 Faculty of the Year, Dr. Lugenia Rochelle, Assistant Professor of English will receive a certificate of merit, a reserved parking space for one year, and shall be entitled to serve as the College’s Chief Marshal at all of the College’s formal convocations, including Founder’s Day, the Baccalaureate/Hooding Ceremony, Commencement, and the Fall Opening Convocation.
-Additionally, she will receive the South Carolina Independent Colleges and Universities (SCICU) “Excellence in Teaching Award.”
+As the Voorhees College 2021-2022 Faculty of the Year, Mr. Roger Riley, Instructor of Emergency Management will receive a certificate of merit, a reserved parking space for one year, and shall be entitled to serve as the College’s Chief Marshal at all of the College’s formal convocations, including Founder’s Day, the Baccalaureate/Hooding Ceremony, Commencement, and the Fall Opening Convocation.
+Additionally, he will receive the South Carolina Independent Colleges and Universities (SCICU) “Excellence in Teaching Award.”
 According to the SCICU website, “Each year, SCICU recognizes and celebrates the best of the best with its Excellence in Teaching Awards.
 A faculty member from each of SCICU’s twenty member institutions is nominated for the award according to rigorous guidelines.
 The award recipients are honored at a special dinner in April and are each awarded a certificate of merit and a $3,000 professional development grant.”

 Staff of the Year